DeiInvictus/deiinvictus.github.io/_posts/2024-02-01-predestination-and-election.markdown

 Conclusions:<br>
   <ul>
       <li>🟢 1.
 Heisenberg's Uncertainty Principle does not "prove" indeterminism in the classical sense, but it does imply that at the quantum level, there are fundamental limits to predictability.</li>
       <li>🟢 2.
-In harmony with with Niels Bohr's Indeterministic interpretation.</li>
+In harmony with with Niels Bohr's Indeterministic interpretation of quantum theory.</li>
       <li>🔴 3.
 Fundamentally at odds with David Bohm's deterministic interpretation of quantum theory, known as Bohmian mechanics.</li>
       <li>🔴 4.
 Libertarianism violates the the <a href="#libertarian-free-will">“intelligibility” objection</a>.</li>
   </ul>